OpenDRR/opendrr-api/README.md

     $ elasticsearch

-Add `dataset` to PygeoAPI using the Elasticsearch provider
+Add `dataset` to pygeoapi using the Elasticsearch provider

     datasets:
         economic_loss: